Frequently asked questions

 You do not need to be a homeowner to be eligible for a cash loan from Morses Club.
-We are able to provide unsecured loan for tenants in private, council and housing association properties, as well as people living in other circumstances.
+We are able to provide unsecured loans for tenants in private, council and housing association properties, as well as people living in other circumstances.

 Not necessarily, we try to help everyone whatever your circumstances.
-As part of the application process, we will undertake a credit search to help us assess your suitability for a loan.
+As part of the application process, we will undertake a credit search to help assess your suitability for a loan.

-You can apply online using our simple online application form.
-You will receive a response within minutes letting you know if you've been initially approved for one of our cash loans.
+You can apply using our simple online application form.
+You will receive a response within minutes letting you know if you’ve been initially approved for one of our cash loans.
 Once you’re initially approved someone from your local branch will be in touch to discuss visiting you and finalising your application.

 New customers can borrow up to £400.
-When you take out a loan with Morses Club you know exactly how much you will repay each week and how much you'll repay overall.
+When you take out a loan with Morses Club you know exactly how much you will repay each week and how much you’ll pay overall.
 If you need to borrow from us again in the future, you may be able to borrow more money, subject to approval.

 Here at Morses Club, we offer you a service that is simple, convenient, flexible and transparent.